 Comfort and Breathability

 After you’ve considered ergonomics and are sure that your baby is in the proper and safest carrying position, comfort is the next thing to consider to ensure that your baby is comfortable and happy for extended journeys.
-Check if the carrier has padding in all the right places: on the bum, anywhere a body part comes in contact with an adjustment or fastening component, and along back contours where legs and arms hang out.
+Check if your potential best baby carrier has padding in all the right places: on the bum, anywhere a body part comes in contact with an adjustment or fastening component, and along back contours where legs and arms hang out.
 Make sure that it has a little padding around the face and head to ensure high airflow and breathability where it matters most, too, of course.

 The costs of these products vary widely and range from as low as $25 to as high as $200+ for the better, higher quality, and more versatile carriers with extra features.
 Since our list values reliability, safety, comfort, and versatility, etc., it tends to include some of the expensive options with lower price ranges of about $100 to $150.
-We provide very limited reviews of limited feature and lower cost (no more the $50) options towards the end of the article itself.
-In this lower cost section, we included the Mo+M Classic, NimNik, Mother Nest, Infantino Cuddle Up, and Bebamour models for you to consider.
+We provide very limited reviews of limited features and lower cost (no more the $50) options towards the end of the article itself.
+In this lower cost section above, we included the Mo+M Classic, NimNik, Mother Nest, Infantino Cuddle Up, and Bebamour models for you to consider.